 While before pursuing college I read widely in modern literature and world religious literature, after encountering Old English (ca. 450-1100) poetry, my primary areas of interest and research quickly became Old and Middle English poetry, medieval Western monasticism, and the Western contemplative tradition.

-In addition to my scholarship, my original verse and verse translations of Old and Middle English poems (including Chaucer and John Lydgate) have appeared in a number of journals and magazines.
-My first chapbook, Lofsangas: Poems Old and New, is a collection of verse translations of little-translated Old English poems along with a few original compositions.
+In addition to my scholarship, my original verse and verse translations of Old and Middle English poems have appeared in a number of journals and magazines.
+My first poetry collection, Sunk in Your Shipwreck, charts a verse itinerary through different parts of my own life, different parts of the world, and different cultural and religious visions.